jakegough-jaytwo/jaytwo.ejson/README.md

 the juice wasn't worth the squeeze.
-I tried using [libsodium-core](https://github.com/tabrath/libsodium-core/), which is a .NET Core version of [libsodium-net](https://github.com/adamcaudill/libsodium-net), which  is a wrapper around [libsodium](https://github.com/jedisct1/libsodium) for .NET, which is a portable, cross-compilable, installable, packageable fork of [NaCl](http://nacl.cr.yp.to/) (Networking and Cryptography library), which is a an established library that does all the hard things.
+I tried using [libsodium-core](https://github.com/tabrath/libsodium-core/), which is a .NET Core version of [libsodium-net](https://github.com/adamcaudill/libsodium-net), which  is a wrapper around [libsodium](https://github.com/jedisct1/libsodium) for .NET, which is a portable, cross-compilable, installable, packageable fork of Daniel J. Bernstein's [NaCl](http://nacl.cr.yp.to/) (Networking and Cryptography library).

 __HOWEVER__, this all boiled down to needing the C `libsodium` dll (or equivalent) for your platform available to the runtime, and doesn't really fit the .NET Core lifestyle.
 I experimented with [BouncyCastle](http://www.bouncycastle.org/csharp/) ([github](https://github.com/bcgit/bc-csharp))